ImperialBower/pkcore/docs/EPIC-00.md

 are doing things, you are doing them wrong.
-These people are lauded... celebrated... held up as geniuses... innovators in their fields, and many people will be drawn to them because they're looking for The Answer, and are frustrated by how complicated everything is.
+These people are lauded... celebrated... held up as geniuses... innovators in their fields, and many people will be drawn to them because they're looking for The Answer™, and are frustrated by how complicated everything is.
 I understand the attraction.
-Life would be so much easier if I had The Answer;
+Life would be so much easier if I had The Answer™;
 if I could just do this one thing and all of my problems would vanish.

+Be careful.
+The Answer™ means that you stop doubting.
+The moment you decide that you know everything... that's the true moment you have truly failed.

 Unfortunately, I see this for what it is.
-I have a word for people who have The Answer: failures.
+I have a word for people who have The Answer™: failures.
 You see, you become a failure the the moment you stop doubting.
 Long before the crashes.
 Long before the debt.
 The moment you decided that you knew everything... that's the true moment you failed.